-The Long Neck Sunrise Rotary Club donated $1,000 to Sussex County Habitat for Humanity to assist in its home repair and home building programs.
-Funds came from proceeds of the club’s golf tournament to aid local and other Rotary charities.
+The Long Neck Sunrise Rotary Club recently donated $1,000 to Sussex County Habitat for Humanity to assist in its home repair and home building programs.

-“We are very happy to be able to support the work of Habitat for Humanity with the proceeds of our annual golf tournament.
-What they do is sorely needed in our community,” said Mike Hall, Long Neck Sunrise Rotary Club president.
+“We are very happy to be able to support the work of Habitat for Humanity with the proceeds of our annual golf tournament,” said John Berner, Long Neck Sunrise Rotary Club president.
 “The work they do is truly needed in our community.”

-The Long Neck Sunrise Rotary Club meets for breakfast at 7:30 a.m. each Tuesday at the Ocean Grill II on Long Neck Road.
+The Long Neck Sunrise Rotary Club meets at 7:30 a.m., Tuesdays for breakfast at the Ocean Grill II on Long Neck Road.
 Visitors and prospective members are always welcome.